Published in

 Subject Matter Analysis of the Renaissance Masterpiece.

-It is finally time when we carefully analyse the Annunciation painting by Fra Angelico and see all the elements within it.
+It is finally time when we carefully analyze the Annunciation painting by Fra Angelico and see all the elements within it.
 I am breaking the components as it will make your reading uncomplicated.

 1. Angel Gabriel.

-Bowing in homage, Gabriel is the angel with magnificent variegated wings, painted in Terre Verte, white, red and yellow ochres, seeming motionless.
-He wears a tunic which is rich caput mortuum coloured mixed with red ochres, edged and embroidered with golds, falling from the shoulder and gathered in wide folds at the waist.
+Bowing in homage, Gabriel is the angel with magnificent variegated wings, painted in Terre Verte, white, red, and yellow ochres, seeming motionless.
+He wears a tunic which is rich caput mortuum colored mixed with red ochres, edged and embroidered with golds, falling from the shoulder and gathered in wide folds at the waist.
 The tunic is further brightly illuminated at the back and touches the ground in light-angled folds, drawing in such a way that there is slight friction to the marble floor.
-He looks almost childlike, which gives him an appearance of innocence.
-Hands cross over his chest, lit by a diffused radiance, the flesh is in lighter tones and illuminated by white and soft pinkish ochres.
-With half-closed eyelids than his mouth, Annunciation by Fra Angelico shows him with expressions of smile and reassurance.
+He looks almost childlike, which makes him look innocent.
+With his hands crossed over his chest, lit by a diffused radiance, the flesh is in lighter tones and illuminated by white and soft pinkish ochres.
+With half-closed eyelids compared to his mouth, Annunciation by Fra Angelico shows him with expressions of smile and reassurance.

 2. Mary.